razroo/angular-content/README.md

 #include ./introduction/introduction.md

 This allows us to set the order of chapters in a more structured manner.
-This singular file, is then built using the razroo markdown engine, and transferred to the build folder by the name main-book.md.
+This singular file, is then built using the razroo markdown engine, and transferred to the build folder.
+Final HTML file can be seen here: `build/book/main-book.html`.

+### TODO Markdown Include --> JSON Schema
+We plan on, moving forward, to transfer the repo from `markdown-include` over to json, similar to how we build for articles.
+This will allow us to re-use the same schema for the build process, and how we serve the files over the backend.

 ### Building to API